EndzE/steam-manifest-hash-checker-HTML/README.md

 ## Acknowledgments
 - SteamKit2 code for reference implementation
-- anadius for performance improvements
+- anadius for suggesting hash-wasm
 - Masquerade for the original idea and testing

 ## AI Attribution Notice